Enno Lolling: Military service

 Lolling served in the German army, as a volunteer from 1907 to 1908, then in the Kaiserliche Marine from April 1, 1908, to January 17, 1919.
 He began serving as a navy doctor in 1913, earning promotions every year or two as he rose through the ranks to become a naval staff doctor in 1918.

-During World War I, he was an assistant doctor on board the SMS Wittelsbach till November 1915, then ship doctor on the SMS Pfeil till January 1917, and assistant doctor on the SMS Hannover till August 1917.
-Following that, till April 1918, he served as an assistant doctor at the navy hospital in Mürwik, a section of Flensburg.
+During World War I, he was an assistant doctor on board the battleship until November 1915, then ship doctor on the aviso until January 1917, and assistant doctor on the battleship until August 1917.
+Following that, until April 1918, he served as an assistant doctor at the navy hospital in Mürwik, a section of Flensburg.
 From there, he became an assistant doctor with the First Naval Air Division, serving until June 1918, then as assistant doctor with the Second Coastal Battalion in Flanders until the end of the war.
 At the end of January 1919, he left the navy and began working as a doctor in Neustrelitz.